-- a.
-A lump sum of \$1,550,996.29, which amount represents compensation for first year life care expenses (\$114,671.96); lost earnings (\$1,189,127.22); pain and suffering (\$240,000.00); and past unreimbursable expenses (\$7,197.11) in the form of a check payable to petitioner, Christopher Jones; and - b.
-An amount sufficient to purchase the annuity contract described in paragraph 10 of the stipulation attached hereto as "Appendix A," paid to the life insurance company from which the annuity will be purchased (the "Life Insurance Company").2
+- 1. A lump sum payment of \$762,664.76, in the form of a check payable to petitioner.
+This amount represents compensation for first year life care expenses (\$12,664.76) and combined lost earnings, pain and suffering, and past unreimbursable expenses (\$750,000.00). - 2.
+An amount sufficient to purchase the annuity contract described in paragraph 10 of the attached stipulation, paid to the life insurance company from which the annuity will be purchased (the "Life Insurance Company").

-In the absence of a motion for review filed pursuant to RCFC, Appendix B, the clerk is directed to enter judgment in case 12-466V according to this decision and the attached stipulation.3 s/Christian J. Moran Christian J. Moran Special Master
+In the absence of a motion for review filed pursuant to RCFC, Appendix B, the clerk is directed to enter judgment in case 15-1410 according to this decision and the attached stipulation.